carminiaeguivar/supply-chain-final-project/spc/README.md

 # Statistical Process Control

-This is the task related to SPC with package `pyspc` for Python.
+This is the task related to SPC with package `PySpc` for Python.

 ## Steps